 Louisiana Ambulance Accident Attorneys

-Baton Rouge Law Firm Demanding Justice for the Victims of Serious Vehicle Crashes
+Baton Rouge Law Firm Helping Victims of Serious Vehicle Crashes

 Thousands of emergency vehicles in Louisiana transport patients to emergency rooms every day.
 Because of this state of emergency, ambulance drivers often feel the need to speed down the road and practice dangerous driving.
 Although wanting to get to the destination quickly may be understandable, these emergency vehicle drivers are putting their passengers and other drivers on the road at serious risk.